Lynne Frederick: 1975–1977: Adult stardom

-1978–1980: career decline and blacklisting
+1978–1980: Career decline and blacklisting

-Following her marriage to Peter Sellers in 1977, Frederick's career stalled for over a year as Sellers forced her to turn down all the acting offers she was receiving, in order to tend him through poor health.
-This included supporting and looking after him on the sets of his films.
+Following her marriage to Peter Sellers in 1977, Frederick's career stalled for over a year as Sellers forced her to turn down all the acting offers she was receiving in order to tend him through poor health, including looking after him on the sets of his films.
 She attempted to make a career comeback in 1978, but the year-long absence had cost Frederick her burgeoning stardom.

 Frederick campaigned and auditioned for several films.
 The role that she most desired, and spent a great deal of time lobbying for, was the leading role of Meggie Cleary in The Thorn Birds.
-Despite her lengthy and accomplished acting résumé, the producers decided they wanted a much bigger catch, Rachel Ward.
+Despite her lengthy and accomplished acting résumé, the producers selected Rachel Ward.
 Other roles she campaigned for included Cosette in the 1978 television adaptation of Les Misérables (1978), and Anne Sullivan in the television remake of The Miracle Worker (1979), neither of which she received.
-She made her final onscreen appearance with her husband, Sellers, in the 1979 remake of The Prisoner of Zenda, which was a box-office and critical flop.
-Her final credit was as an executive producer on Sellers's last film The Fiendish Plot of Dr. Fu Manchu (1980).
+She made her final onscreen appearance with Sellers in the 1979 remake of The Prisoner of Zenda, which was a box-office and critical flop.
+Her final credit was as an executive producer on The Fiendish Plot of Dr. Fu Manchu (1980), Sellers' last film.

-Following Sellers's death, his controversial will, the ongoing feuds with her stepchildren, and her short marriage to David Frost, Frederick became a figure of hate and ridicule in the press and other media.
-The Daily Mirror even featured her in a smear campaign list of disgraced public figures of 1980.
-Labelled as a “gold digger” and "professional wife", she was consequently shunned and blacklisted from the film industry.
-By 1982, at age 28, she was considered unemployable and gradually dropped out of the public eye.
+Following Sellers' death, his controversial will, the ongoing feuds with her stepchildren, and her short marriage to David Frost, Frederick became a figure of hate and ridicule in the press and other media.
+The Daily Mirror featured her in a list of disgraced public figures of 1980.
+Labelled as a "gold digger" and "professional wife", she was shunned and blacklisted from the film industry.